steventkrawczyk/reviewers-like-you/README.md

 ### Running the local website

 If you have your python virtual environment and docker setup as above, all you need to do is run `./scripts/start_local_website.sh`.
+After you're done, run `./scripts/cleanup.sh`, otherwise some threads will continue running in the background.

 ### Submitting changes